Donate Crisis Support

 • safe-haven-2_2560x2560_acf_cropped

-To access the Epsom Virtual Safe Haven, please visit: https://nhs.vc/sabp/safe-haven-Epsom
+Accessing the Epsom Virtual Safe Haven: https://nhs.vc/sabp/safe-haven-Epsom

-Once you click on a link, you will be directed as to how to use the virtual service.
-You will then be taken into a virtual waiting room before being “seen” by one of the members of your local Safe Haven team.
-The virtual service is operational from 6pm-11pm, seven days a week for adults aged 18 and over.
+Once you click a link, you’ll receive instructions on using the virtual service and be placed in a virtual waiting room before being “seen” by a member of your local Safe Haven team.
+The service is available for adults aged 18+, daily from 6pm to 11pm.

 Download Standard User Guide